Rocky Balboa: Rocky Balboa (2006)

-When the match begins, it appears to be as lopsided as everyone predicted, with Dixon's speed allowing him to dominate Rocky at will, knocking him down twice early on.
-However, the champion soon realizes that Rocky will not back down and that the elderly Rocky "has bricks in his gloves".
+When the match begins, Dixon's speed allows him to dominate Rocky at will, knocking him down twice early on.
 The tide turns when Dixon injures his hand while punching Rocky.
 This evens the playing field and allows Rocky to mount an offense, knocking Dixon down for the first time in the latter's career.
-During the subsequent rounds, Dixon's injury numbs up, which enables him to throw much harder punches and pose a threat to Rocky.
-In the final round, it starts out slow for both combatants.

-After a brief exchange of punches, Dixon catches Rocky with a strong blow, knocking down Rocky for the third time.
-As Rocky takes the knee, he looks to Robert in the corner and has flashbacks of his time with Adrian, remembering what she said to him about never giving up.
-As he slowly gets up, the crowd, along with Marie, starts to chant his name and he rises to Dixon's surprise.
-As the final thirty seconds unfold, Dixon manages to catch Rocky with quick punches; however, an emotional Rocky retaliates with devastating punches of his own.
-The two exchange punches, but Rocky gets the final blow before the bell rings.
+As the final round begins Dixon catches Rocky with a strong blow, knocking down Rocky for the third time.
+As Rocky takes the knee, he looks to Robert in the corner and has flashbacks of his time with Adrian, remembering what he said to his son about never giving up.
+As the crowd chant his name, he rises to Dixon's surprise.
+The two exchange punches, but Rocky gets in the final blow before the bell rings.

-In the end, the two fighters go the distance and show their appreciation for each other.
-Before the winner is announced, Rocky and his entourage make their way out of the ring in celebration.
-As Dixon is announced the winner by split decision, Rocky thanks each and every one of his group and, with Robert and Paulie by his side, they turn Rocky around and raise his arms as the audience gives him a heartfelt standing ovation.
+As Dixon is announced the winner by split decision, Rocky thanks everyone in his group and, with Robert and Paulie by his side, they leave the ring as the audience gives him a heartfelt standing ovation.
 Dixon is finally recognized as being a warrior for fighting through every round and Rocky proves to the world that he is no joke, mirroring the ending of the first film.

-After the fight, Rocky visits Adrianna Pennino's grave and puts flowers on top, telling her, "Yo, Adrianne, we did it", which is a play on the second film's line, "Yo, Adrianne, I did it!".
-Rocky is last seen walking away from the grave and waving goodbye one last time.
+After the fight, Rocky visits Adrian's grave and puts flowers on top, telling her, "Yo, Adrian, we did it", walking away from the grave and waving goodbye.